mzahiddev404/mzahiddev404.github.io/README.md

 Thanks to:

-- 100Devs and other free online dev communities
+- 100Devs and other online dev communities
-- GitHub, and the devs who share their solutions
+- GitHub, and the devs who share their problems/solutions
 - MDN Web Docs 📚 — extensively used for JavaScript and CSS references
 -
 ---